afcondon/nud3/notes/description.md

       what: laidoutNodes layoutTreeData
     , where: nodesGroup
     , key: Identity
-    , newItems: [ Append SVG.g -- group for each circle and its label
+    , newElements: [ Append SVG.g -- group for each circle and its label
                   , FontFamily' "sans-serif"
                   , FontSize' 10.0
                   ]
-    , exitingItems: []
+    , exitingElements: [Remove]
-    , changedItems: []
+    , changedElements: []
   }
   circles <- node |+| SVG.circle
     [ Fill \d i -> if d.hasChildren then "#999" else "#555"